higgsup-intern-2018/java-web-w02/README.md

 ### What is this repository for? ###

-This repository is used for team members to commit their Java Core Exercises on Week 01.
+This repository is used for team members to commit their Java Web Exercises on Week 02.

 ### Contribution guidelines ###